chiragsakhuja/lc3tools/docs/TEST.md

 Generally there will be a single unit test for each assignment.
 The unit test will consist of a set of test cases.
 The unit test executable consumes a single student's assignment and outputs a report for that student.
-In practice, the instructor will need to write scripts that invokes the unit test for each student and then aggregates the results from the reports.
+In practice, the instructor will need to write scripts that invoke the unit test for each student and then aggregate the results from the reports.
 At UT Austin we use Canvas to distribute grades, which has its own API.
 This project will soon include a comprehensive script to interface with Canvas that runs unit tests for every student, aggregates the results, and uploads the grades to Canvas with the report attached.

 Unit test source files live in the `src/test/tests` directory.
-When a unit test is built, as per the [build document](BUILD.md), the executable will be generated in the `build/bin` directory with the same name as the source file for the unit test (e.g. a unit test labeled `assignment1.cpp` will produce an executable called `assignment1`).
+When a unit test is built, as per the [build document](BUILD.md#command-line-tools-and-unit-tests), the executable will be generated in the `build/bin` directory with the same name as the source file for the unit test (e.g. a unit test labeled `assignment1.cpp` will produce an executable called `assignment1`).